micahwoods/atcweb3/content/post/places-with-high-gp-all-year-long/index.md

 {{< figure src="gpc3_sydney.png" >}}

 That's still only 249 days per year at Sydney.
-What would me need to get more consistent temperature through the year?
+What would we need to get more consistent temperature through the year?
 We'd need to get close to the equator, if possible, although for our pursuit of cool-season GP the high temperatures near the equator will be problematic.
 Or perhaps we could get to an island location, where ocean currents and proximity to the ocean may keep the temperatures moderated through the year.

 {{< figure src="bandama-view.jpg" caption="Real Club de Golf de Las Palmas is the oldest golf course in Spain and sits right on the edge of the Bandama caldera." >}}